copperdong/sinatoki/README.md

 An improved version of the [synthi speech synthesizer originally created at Jugend hackt Berlin 2019](https://github.com/Jugendhackt/synthi-tts), using the same technologies but with more intelligent processing of the available data.

-This code is released under the [MIT License.](LICENSE) The original code was mainly written by @schokotets and @JackOBIsReal - thank you guys a lot!
+This code is released under the [MIT License.](LICENSE) The original code was mainly written by [@schokotets](https://github.com/schokotets) and [@JackOBIsReal](https://github.com/JackOBIsReal) - thank you guys a lot!
 Although almost none of it was retained in this repository, I drew a lot of inspiration from their work.

+## TODO

+Although we can create understandable speech at the moment, some more things will have to be done to make it sound even more natural:

+* Save the same context (and phoneme) multiple times, but include context as to where it has been used (surrounding words, etc.)
+* do not ignore emphasis
+* Ignore unusable slices (silence, too short, etc.)
+* Remove glottal stops automatically
+* implement interface so the system/a browser can use the voices

 ## Dependencies